bs2kbs2k/smlinux/README.md

 [<strong>What about Linux distros that are not Ubuntu-based?</strong>](#what-about-distros-other-than-ubuntu)

 **_macOS notes_**
 Only sm64ex and cheaterex are fully supported, although should have coop working shortly and will change this note then; web could likely be fixed upon request if not working already; and likely android easily added upon request.
 R96ex will work when they pull malloc fix from sm64ex.
 DOS builds wont work.
 If you dont already have homebrew and/or apple command line tools installed, smlinux will install them but you may have to enter your password more than once and it can take quite a while to install that stuff first before the actual build tools smlinux depends on can even be installed.
-Feedback appreciated, so far only confirmed in Sierra and High Sierra virtual machines.  big sur fails for now, if anyone figures out workaround lmk.
+Feedback appreciated, so far only confirmed in Sierra, High Sierra, Mojove and Big Sur virtual machines.

 [<strong>Jump to FAQ Table of Contents</strong>](#frequently-asked-questions)